 2311.
-Intermediate Spanish I. The aims of this course are to enable students to communicate intelligibly, both orally and in writing, on a variety of subjects, and to introduce them to the values of short modern works of literature from Spain and Hispano-America.
+Second Year Spanish I. The aims of this course are to enable students to communicate intelligibly, both orally and in writing, on a variety of subjects, and to introduce them to the values of short modern works of literature from Spain and Hispano-America.
 Fall and Spring.

 3119.
 Spanish Internship.
 3120.
 Studio Drama.
 These two one-credit courses are graded pass/fail, and are offered occasionally.